The Simpsons house: Condition

 The house is often shown as dilapidated.
 For example, the walls are painted with lead paint and the roof leaks.
-In "All's Fair in Oven War", the kitchen receives an extensive modern remodel, but reverts to its previous appearance in the following episode.
+In "All's Fair in Oven War", the kitchen receives an extensive modern remodel, but it reverts to its previous appearance in the following episode.
 One running gag shows the interior of the walls and floors filled with dangerous or unusual items when the camera pans between floors or rooms.
 Some of these unusual items include: asbestos, toxic waste, hidden treasure, recording devices, baby dinosaurs, dancing mice and the family cat, Snowball II.
 However, the lived-in spaces are usually kept neat by Marge.
 In one episode Moe Szyslak observes that it contains no silverfish.

 Many episodes in which Springfield is hit by extreme heat waves indicate that the house lacks air conditioning.
 In a flashback episode, Homer steals Ned Flanders' air conditioner and puts it in the window.

 The house is shown to have a gas furnace, as well as a gas stove, water heater, and dryer.
 In "Days of Wine and D'oh'ses", Homer reroutes the gas line to turn a totem pole into a fire-breathing "god," filling the entire house with gas in the process.